 Fate has created these confusions and wars in order to make Mátyás’ road to glory and immortality harder.
 So the king has pulled together all his cleverness and strength and promised to give amnesty and offices to all the traitors, winning them over to his side.

-Then, he sent again Nagy Simon and Count Szentgyörgyi Zsigmond, his former enemy, against the Roman Emperor who has been defeated this time…thus shaking the German thoughts off from the head of the haughty Emperor; who had been menacing, now has begun to fear his prey whom he had held in his house, namely the Crown (my remark: the Holy Crown of the Hungarians was kept in possession of the Emperor and without this crown, no legitimate ruler could be called king of Hungary, that’s why Matthias had to pay a horrible ransom to get it back later); the Emperor would be happy already if this crown were not in his hand, he thought he would suffer harm if he kept it for long.
+Then, he sent again Nagy Simon and Count Szentgyörgyi Zsigmond, his former enemy, against the Roman Emperor who has been defeated this time…thus shaking the German thoughts off from the head of the haughty Emperor; who had been menacing, now has begun to fear his prey whom he had held in his house, namely the Crown (my remark: the Holy Crown of the Hungarians was kept in possession of the Emperor and without this crown, no legitimate ruler could be called the king of Hungary, that’s why Matthias had to pay a horrible ransom to get it back later); the Emperor would be happy already if this crown were not in his hand, he thought he would suffer harm if he kept it for long.
 But the magnanimity of the king saved the Emperor from this fear; he cast a milk loaf into the throat of the Emperor like Aeneas did it to Cerberus, cast seventy-thousand gold pieces to cover his stingy eyes.
 (Mean: ransoming the Crown)

 On the other hand, Rozgonyi Sebestyén was driving out the Czech from their many holes but he was unable to throw Giskra out without the king; the king set out against him with his full force and entire army; being greater, his untamable soul has tamed him, turning Giskra, the captain of thieves into his faithful and valiant follower.
 (My remark: later, Giskra’s Bohemian Hussite mercenaries became the core of the king’s Black Army, the first standing army of Europe.)
 Other kings would have waited for catching him for a long time, fighting against the wind, pursuing him from town to town; but our king had not thought of these vain thoughts; instead, he wished to serve the common good and didn’t pursue to be praised…

-On the third part, the Turk has beaten the country.
+In the third part, the Turk has beaten the country.
 Bey Hali, a famous and valiant soldier of his age, has tried the luck of the king twice, once between the Száva and the Danube Rivers, once in Transylvania.
-Yet, he had paid dearly for having given a try because both him and his army have winded up disgracefully; for he left behind his booty and the lives of half of his warriors and all his honor and this gave a deservedly good reason to him to write to his own Sultan that although the years of the Hungarian king are young, yet his renown and wisdom, luck are mature and thick; and the Sultan should not feel ashamed for the defeat of his army nor regard him off-handed if he wanted no harm coming to the Muslim Empire because of this child.
+Yet, he had paid dearly for having given a try because both he and his army have winded up disgracefully; for he left behind his booty and the lives of half of his warriors and all his honor and this gave a deservedly good reason to him to write to his own Sultan that although the years of the Hungarian king are young, yet his renown and wisdom, luck are mature and thick; and the Sultan should not feel ashamed for the defeat of his army nor regard him off-handed if he wanted no harm coming to the Muslim Empire because of this child.
 The action of the king has been the proof of Bey Hali’s letter because he has marched against Jajca Castle which was so strong that it would have been impossible to take for anybody else, except Mátyás who touched it in Hungarian manner and took it easily, causing eternal dishonor and annoyance to the Turk Sultan.
 Sultan Mahomet wanted to take an act of revenge, set out with lots of preparations, surrounded Jajca, trying to retake it by a hard siege.

 (See Jajca Castle here: https://www.hungarianottomanwars.com/ottoman-occupied-lands/jajca/ )